rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 You will see a few outputs.
 First, there will be a list of most frequent words in each corpus with a number alongside telling you how many times that word occurs.
 These can be potentially interesting, but will not be our primary focus.
 Next comes the two list of "most distinctive" word in each corpus; each word is accompanied by a number that tells you how many times the word word appears in Corpus A than in Corpus B.

 You will then also be able to select any word from that list and ask the program to display all instances of it in the context of the surrounding words from the text, which will give you a sense of the word's uses.
 (This is called Keyword in Context, or KWiC.)

+We will walk through the program with Professor Wicentowski in class next week so that you have a basic idea of how it implements the “most distinctive word” calculation.

 ### Questions and Interpretation